TinoGuo/pin_input_text_field/README.md

 ## Known Issue

-The `PinEditingController` listener will execute more than once in some situations, you can filter some duplicate values in your code.
+The `PinEditingController` listener will execute more than once when programmatically set text, you can filter some duplicate values in your code.